Meat, oily fish, and whole-grains are the richest common foods in Coenzyme Q10, while vegetables, fruits, and legumes contain decent amounts.

 The human body produces CoQ10 naturally.
 But, the production of CoQ10 depends on age.
 Our bodies produce less CoQ10 as we age.
 Therefore, it’s important to get CoQ10, either from food, or supplements.

 Natural sources of CoQ10 are oily fish, such as salmon and tuna.
-Also, organ meats such as heart, kidney, and liver tend to concentrate high amounts of CoQ10.
+Organ meats such as heart, kidney, and liver are high in CoQ10 as well.
 On the contrary, dairy products aren’t good sources of CoQ10 (2).

 Plant-based foods high in CoQ10

 Whole grains, nuts, and vegetable oils are the richest plant-based foods in CoQ10.

 Cereals are particularly high in Coenzyme Q10.
 Vegetables, fruits, and legumes contain much lower amounts of CoQ10 (5).